Kerry Wilkinson

 Kerry Wilkinson (born 4 November 1980) is a British author and sports journalist born in Bath, Somerset.

 In 2018, his book Ten Birthdays won the Romantic Novelists' Association award for Young Adult Novel of the Year.
 Along with Marius Gabriel, he was the first man to win a RoNA Award in the organisation's 58-year history.
 He is also an International Thriller Writers Awards winner, with Close To You, for best ebook original.

+In March 2023, he wrote an article for The Bookseller, entitled Autism can be a huge publishing strength—and challenge about how he was an adult when he discovered he was autistic.